isaacsutor/dnd-bot/README.md

 - **Integrations:** connects to discord

+### To Do:

+- Questionaire on trigger
+- DB for the results of the questionaire
+- add linting etc
+- add docker
+- add easy build/run instructions
+- update links
+- add GitHub actions
+- add extra icons/tags
+- use dotenv for environment variables and tokens
+- add maps command with options for regions maps to be sent
+- add test cases
+- add image submission for session images
+- add session notes submission
+- add who-is command for responding about who a certain person is
+- add info-request with prompt for pulling info about a specific place/person/thing

 ### For Users

 #### Quick Start

 Instructions to run here

 ## Attributions

 Project image credit: https://www.deviantart.com/iidanmrak